Students under the Saule Pleureur de la Pointe, Paris

 In addition, she has served as supporting advisor to many graduate students in the Department of Art and Archaeology working on European and American topics from the eighteenth century to the present.
 She occasionally serves as a supporting adviser for students in other departments, e.g. History and French.

 Prospective students are encouraged to introduce themselves via email.
 For reasons of fairness and time, Alsdorf does not schedule conversations or meetings with applicants prior to the admissions process.
-Unless otherwise indicated here, she will be participating in graduate admissions during the upcoming cycle.
+She will be participating in graduate admissions during the upcoming cycle.